ritwikadas07/Computer-Vision-Final-Project/README.md

 This project was developed by Ritwika Das (GWID: G30941802) and Aditi Vyas (GWID: G40802010) under the supervision of Professor Robert Pless for the course *Introduction to Computer Vision (CSCI 6527_10)* at George Washington University.

 ## Main Aim
-The primary goal of this project is to create a sign language detection system that employs Long Short-Term Memory (LSTM) networks and MediaPipe technology.
-This system is designed to accurately recognize sign language from video inputs, providing an effective communication tool for the deaf and hard of hearing community.
+Our aim is to transform the way we communicate with the deaf and hard of hearing community by developing a cutting-edge sign language detection system.
+By integrating Long Short-Term Memory (LSTM) networks with MediaPipe technology, our project is designed to precisely recognize and interpret sign language from live video inputs.

 # Process Overview